-To establish guidelines as to a maximum time away from the residency training program in order to adequately assess a resident’s successful completion of the rotation or other educational program.
+To establish guidelines as to a maximum time away from the residency training program to adequately assess a resident’s successful completion of the rotation or other educational program.

-Programs can establish minimal time required per rotation, i.e. place a cap on a non-educational time away from a rotation.
-When determining the minimal time required on a rotation, programs should take into account opportunities for observation and assessment, appropriate supervision and patient safety.
+Programs can establish minimal time required per rotation, i.e., place a cap on a non-educational time away from a rotation.
+When determining the minimal time required on a rotation, programs should consider opportunities for observation and assessment, appropriate supervision, and patient safety.

 Non-Educational Time Away: Time requested by the resident and granted by the Program Director to be absent from training during a rotation, for reasons other than educational, program required and/or program organized activities, and statutory holidays, as specified below.

 Regular Workday: Monday to Friday as defined in the Collective Agreement between the University of Saskatchewan and Resident Doctors of Saskatchewan.

 Collective Bargaining Agreement (CBA): Refers to the Collective Agreement between the University of Saskatchewan and Resident Doctors of Saskatchewan.